-Mayor plans TfL 'junk food' advert ban
+'Junk food' Tube adverts may be banned

 Mr Khan intends to ban adverts for food and drinks high in fat, salt or sugar.

+Advertisers will now have to decide how occasionally they wish to indulge when it comes to the big sell on London's Tube and buses.

-Chef and health campaigner Mr Oliver - who has said London "now has the most overweight and obese children of any major global city" - described the proposal as "bold".
+Chef and health campaigner Jamie Oliver - who has said London "now has the most overweight and obese children of any major global city" - described the proposal as "bold".

 City Hall says the capital has one of the highest child overweight and obesity rates in Europe, with almost 40% of children aged 10 and 11 either overweight or obese.